Weight Loss Injections on the NHS

 Dr. Ikeji

-Interest in weight loss injections like Mounjaro, Wegovy and Saxenda (liraglutide) is rising.
+Interest in weight loss injections like Mounjaro, Wegovy, and Saxenda (liraglutide) is rising.
 The Obesity Health Alliance (OHA) has found that 4.1 million people in England are eligible for Wegovy treatment.

 Despite the argument that individuals and society can benefit from injectable weight loss treatments for managing conditions such as obesity and type 2 diabetes, several factors determine their availability on the NHS.

-Currently, just 3 weight loss medications are available on the NHS:
+Currently, 4 weight loss medications are available on the NHS:

 Even though the NHS approves their use, getting a prescription may not be as easy as it seems.